Margaret Atwood Turns 82: Celebrating Canada’s Queen of Letters With the Essential Atwood Reading List

 Published in 1969, Atwood’s debut tells the story of Marian McAlpin, a market researcher whose carefully crafted world begins to crumble after her perfect boyfriend proposes.
 Suddenly unable to eat, Marian’s reality begins to slip as she unconsciously rejects the consumer-oriented world around her and society’s prescribed ideas of womanhood.
 In its review, Kirkus said, “This is a first novel of genuine style applied to the most ordinary circumstances. . . disconcerting, faintly ominous and moving with the greatest of ease from the expected to the unexpected.”

-In June, Variety reported that the rights to The Edible Woman have been picked up by Entertainment One for a potential television adaptation.
+In 2019, Variety reported that the rights to The Edible Woman were picked up by Entertainment One for a potential television adaptation.

 Companion Read: The Wife’s Tale by Lori Lansens

 In Lori Lansen’s 2010 novel, she explores the other end of a marriage and the other extreme of eating.
 On the eve of her 25th wedding anniversary, Mary Gooch is waiting for her husband, Jimmy, to come home.
 But Mary isn’t just waiting for Jimmy; she feels she is waiting for an undefinable thing and for her life to start.
 Since she can remember, she has been hungry for something she can’t name or define — food is her substitute.
 At more than 300 pounds, Mary has tried every diet but an irresistible hunger drives her to binge.
 When Jimmy doesn’t show up, Mary must undertake a journey to find him — and herself.